GEOS-DEV/GEOS/src/coreComponents/fieldSpecification/docs/AquiferBoundaryCondition.rst

      ...
    </FieldSpecifications>

-For compositional multiphase flow, the user must include additional parameters to specify the water composition, and can also control the behavior of the aquifer with ``allowAllPhasesIntoAquifer``.
+For compositional multiphase flow, the user must include additional parameters to specify the water composition.
+We have additional influx controls over the aquifer with ``allowAllPhasesIntoAquifer``.
 This is illustrated below for the CO2-brine fluid model:

 .. code-block:: xml